-The COVID-19 pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended, and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+Although the effects continue to diminish, the COVID-19 pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended, and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
 In response to the spread of COVID-19, we have adjusted our remote and in-person working model based on applicable safety guidelines and the best interest of our employees, and may be required to take additional or different actions that could impact our operations if required by applicable laws or regulations or if we determine them to be in the best interest of our employees.